Frans Timmermans: GL-PvdA leader (2023–2025)

 In July 2023, a snap election was called in the Netherlands after the collapse of the fourth Rutte cabinet.
 After members of the Labour Party and GroenLinks voted to contest the election on a joint list, Timmermans declared his intention to become lead candidate (lijsttrekker) for the alliance and to succeed Mark Rutte as Prime Minister of the Netherlands.
 His candidacy was met with widespread approval from both parties, including Labour Party leader Attje Kuiken and GroenLinks leader Jesse Klaver.
 On 22 August 2023, during a joint GroenLinks–PvdA party meeting, Timmermans was confirmed as lead candidate with 92 percent of the vote.
 He resigned from the European Commission on the same day, and was replaced in his role as Executive Vice-President for the European Green Deal by fellow vice president Maroš Šefčovič.

 The 2023 Dutch general election was held on 22 November 2023, and GL–PvdA ultimately finished in second place, with 25 seats, behind Geert Wilders' anti-immigration Party for Freedom (PVV).
 Timmermans ruled out working with the PVV, remarking that "we will never form a coalition with parties that pretend that asylum seekers are the source of all misery".
 He was sworn into the House of Representatives on 6 December, and he has been serving as the parliamentary leader of GL–PvdA since.
 Along with Mirjam Bikker of the Christian Union, Timmermans carried forward a bill to impose harsher penalties in cases of hate crimes, including acts of violence or insults motivated by discrimination.
 It was passed by an overwhelming majority of the House in December 2024.

 After the fall of the Schoof cabinet, Timmermans was elected on 20 June 2025 to lead another joint GL–PvdA list for the snap elections in October 2025.
 He was the only candidate for the position and received 78.7% of the votes by members of the parties.
 After an exit poll projected that GL–PvdA would lose five seats compared to the 2023 election, Timmermans announced his resignation as party leader.
+He received the honorary title of Minister of State in July 2026.